 I must confess, I’m not much of a pinner when it comes to sewing but it really is a good habit to get into.
 I’m teaching my girls to pin their projects for better finished results.

 Begin by prewashing all of your fabrics.
 You’ll typically be using 100% cotton fabric that will shrink.
-It can also bleed.
+The fabric can also bleed.
 I wash everything of like colors on warm with color catching sheets in the wash.
 I then dry them on high heat in the dryer.
 After they come out of the dryer I iron each piece (Can I get a collective groan here?).
 Now we are ready to cut out our individual blocks.

 You will need to cut your top, middle, and bottom blocks before you can sew.
 Once they are all cut out I like to lay my quilt out on the floor to be sure the pattern works.
 You will want to have the layers all together at this point.
+You’re now ready to begin your rag quilt assembly.

 Next step is to sew an “X” across each block.
 You can use a ruler and a washable fabric marker to get a perfect “X” or you can just eyeball it, my preferred method.
 Make sure all three layers are even and sew from corner to corner.